Save 10% off your cart with code SF10

 By using two layers of more breathable memory foam along with the cover and PCM, the LUXEbreeze enhances cooling even further while keeping the classic feel of viscoelastic foam.

-One of the newest products from Tempur-Pedic, the TEMPUR-Cloud is the company’s first foray into the bed-in-a-box market.
+One of the newest products from Tempur-Pedic, the TEMPUR-Cloud is the company’s first foray into the mattress-in-a-box market.
 This all-foam option is delivered directly to customers after being compressed tightly and held in a canvas bag for shipping.

 The TEMPUR-Cloud has a medium (5) feel and three interior layers: